duyhong/Blocipedia/README.md

  An application that allows users to create public and private Markdown-based [wikis](http://en.wikipedia.org/wiki/Wiki) as well as share them publicly or privately with other collaborators.

+## Features
+..* User Sign Up: incorporate [Devise](https://github.com/plataformatec/devise) gem for authentication.
+Blocipedia's authentication system should allow users to sign up and send emails for account confirmation.

+..* User Sign in and Out

+..* Wiki CRUD: a user with a standard account can *create*, *read*, *update*, and *delete* public wikis

+..* User Roles: use the [Pundit](https://github.com/elabs/pundit) gem for authorization.
+Users should have one of three roles: standard (free), premium, or admin.
+Refer to the [Pundit Readme](https://github.com/elabs/pundit/blob/master/README.md#policies) checkpoint for examples of using Pundit policies.
+..* Upgrading an Account: Use [Stripe](https://stripe.com/) to charge users before switching their account role from standard to premium.
+..* Downgrade Account Back to Standard: private wikis will become public.
+..* Implement Privacy Controls: Premium and admin users should be able to create new private wikis and make public wikis private.
+..* Markdown: Use the [Redcarpet](https://github.com/vmg/redcarpet) gem to parse Markdown syntax.

  ![Blocipedia Wikis](../master/screenshots/blocipedia_wikis.png)

 ## Configuration